Support literacy and connection

 - Helen M. Harrison Endowed Book Fund: Established by long-time library loyalist Helen Harrison for new books and materials.
 Give now .

-- Fallon Family Fund: Helping us deliver cutting-edge projects and resources for all of our community's children.
-Give now >
+- Fallon Family Fund: Helping deliver cutting-edge projects and resources for all of our community's children.
+Give now .

-- Bernard and Cecilia Sinkevitch Fund: Ongoing support for building our collections.
-Give now >
+- Bernard and Cecilia Sinkevitch Fund: Ongoing support for building collections.
+Give now .

-- Oak Park Public Library Capital Fund: Helping support building and capital needs, and since July 2011 including the Ina Ostertag Scholarship Fund, which honors a former library trustee.
-Give now >
+- Oak Park Public Library Capital Fund: For building and capital needs.
+Since July 2011 includes the Ina Ostertag Scholarship Fund, which honors a former library trustee.
+Give now .

 Honor loved ones and personal milestones

-Remember loved ones, long-time neighbors and friends.
+Remember loved ones, long-time neighbors, and friends.
 Honor milestones including birthdays, graduations, and anniversaries.
-By making a gift, you can choose a subject area, and name who you are honoring, on a permanent bookplate.
+By making a gift, you can choose a subject area and name who you are honoring on a bookplate.
+Contact us now.

 Each year, neighbors choosing to give locally are supporting the power to transform lives.
 Take, for example, a recent $500 gift to the library from the Schwab Charitable fund that was earmarked for adult literacy in memory of a loyal local patron.
 Twenty-six new Main Library titles in the Rapid Reads Series now offer contemporary, entertaining plots and come with tutor tools for testing comprehension and discussion.
 Adult Education Librarian Rashmi Swain was thrilled to be able to fulfill an Oak Park literacy volunteer’s request with the donated funds.
 “The new titles are perfect for instilling foundational reading skills, and for fostering a continued love of reading," Swain said.